 So, if you are a clinic that is looking for a website, we can still help you.
 We have lots of clients that run dentist offices, we have a vet clinic, don’t know if vets are related to HIPAA, and we have other clinics that still have a great website.
 We just make sure that they know that you can’t have a form on your website that is going to make patient information vulnerable to hackers or people like that.
 But there are other solutions like making a PDF available that they can fill out at home and bring in prior to the visit and a number of other ways to do it.

-Tevya, my business partner, wrote a great article about HIPAA compliant websites to give you third party vendors that can do and make these forms possible for you.
+Here’s a great article that list the third party vendors.
 So it does streamline that process.
 Give it a read and you will know what to do next.